megha-ag/job-broker/README.md

 		"payload":{ "somekey":"someval" }
 	}
 	"error": {
-		"errorCode":2002,
+		"errorCode":"ERRORCODE",
+		"errorCategory":"CATEGORY"
-		"errorMessage":"There was an error queuing the message" "queueError":{ Object with a queue specific error if any }
+		"errorMessage":"There was an error queuing the message" "queueError":{ Object with a queue specific error if any, if category is "QUEUE" }
-		"workerError":{ Object with a worker specific error if any }
+		"workerError":{ Object with a worker specific error if any, if category is "WORKER" }
 	}
 }
 ```